Consumer Protection Act

 📋 Key Requirements Relating to Cybersecurity

-- Prohibition of Fraudulent Schemes: No person may initiate, sponsor, promote, or knowingly participate in the distribution of any communication that falsely states, implies, or represents that the communication is authorized by another person or that the author represents another person.
+• Fraudulent Communications: No person may distribute a communication offering goods, services or transactions that falsely states or implies that it is authorised by another person, or that the author represents another person.
 [Section 42]

 ⚠️ Consequences of Non-Compliance